cloudmaker97/Logic-World-Egg/README.md

 ### Server Configuration

 The Logic World server can be configured through the `config.jecs` file which is automatically created during installation.
-The egg automatically configures the server port to match the port assigned by Pterodactyl.
+The egg automatically configures the server port to match the port assigned by Pelican.

 ### Port Configuration

-The server will automatically use the port assigned by Pterodactyl Panel.
+The server will automatically use the port assigned by Pelican Panel.
 The installation script modifies the `config.jecs` file to set the `DefaultPort` value accordingly.

 ## Troubleshooting